and intra- personal assets

 Exhibiting strong moral character and personal integrity.

 I am discovering that my spiritual journey is increasingly about embodying the boundless possibilities of a life of integrity and ministry.
-Recently while meeting with an ASU student on Zoom, a student who also identifies as LGBTQ, they shared with me that although they had been active in progressive churches for many years and out about who they are for nearly 10 years they had never met an openly LGBTQ and married person who was working towards becoming a pastor.
+Recently while meeting with an ASU student on Zoom, a student who also identifies as LGBTQ, shared with me that although they had been active in progressive churches for many years and out about who they are for nearly 10 years they had never met an openly LGBTQ and married person who was working towards becoming a pastor.
 It is a joy for me to discover daily new ways in which God is breathing life into the journeys of others simply through my commitment to living out my call.

 I believe that integrity is essential to all who serve in ministry.
 A major reason I am making a home in the UCC is that it is a space that values integrity and that honors our true selves.
 So many denominations expect ministers to hide aspects of who we are.
 How are we to minister to a hurting world in need of purpose and inspiration if we ourselves do not center on integrity?